STS-134: May 31 (Flight Day 16)

 On flight day 16, the members of Space Shuttle Endeavours STS-134 crew continued preparations for the shuttle's landing on flight day 17.
 Commander Mark Kelly, pilot Greg Johnson and mission specialist and flight engineer Roberto Vittori performed a checkout of Endeavours Flight Control Systems (FCS).
 They began by starting Auxiliary Power Unit 1 (APU 1), so they could test the flight systems such as the ailerons and rudder.
 The APU was used to provide hydraulic pressure to power the flight control systems.
 The astronauts next moved on to a test of the Reaction Control System (RCS) jets.
 This test saw Kelly, Johnson and Vittori fire each jet once.
 Meanwhile, Drew Feustel, Mike Fincke and Greg Chamitoff stowed items on the mid-deck for their return to Earth.
 Later in the crew day, they stowed the K_{u} band antenna for re-entry.
 The crew also performed several experiments, including an eye exam and the Ram Burn Observation (RAMBO2) experiments, and conducted a deorbit briefing to go over the procedures for the landing.
 The entire crew furthermore participated in in-flight interviews with ABC News, CBS News, CNN, NBC News and Fox News Radio, and sent a crew tribute to Endeavour down to the ground.

 June 1 (Flight Day 17 – Re-entry and landing)

-The crew was awakened by mission control at 5:57 PM Eastern Time to begin flight day 17 to the song "Sunrise No. 1" by Stormy Mondays.
-The payload bay doors on the shuttle were closed at 10:48 p.m.
-EDT.
-At 1:29 a.m. on June 1, the de-orbit burn was initiated, finishing at 1:31 a.m.
-The shuttle began reentering the atmosphere at approximately 2:03 a.m.
-At 2:25 a.m., Endeavour crossed the Florida coast.
-The shuttle landed safely in Florida at around 2:35 a.m.
-EDT, completing its 25th and final mission into space.
+The crew was awakened by mission control at 17:57 Eastern Daylight Time (EDT) to begin flight day 17 to the song "Sunrise No. 1" by Stormy Mondays.
+The payload bay doors on the shuttle were closed at 22:48 EDT.
+At 01:29 EDT on June 1, the de-orbit burn was initiated, finishing at 01:31 EDT.
+The shuttle began reentering the atmosphere at approximately 02:03 EDT.
+At 02:25 EDT, Endeavour crossed the Florida coast.
+The shuttle landed safely in Florida at around 02:35 EDT, completing its 25th and final mission into space.

 Endeavour touches down at the Kennedy Space Center on 1 June 2011.

 Endeavour shortly after touchdown at Kennedy Space Center.

 Endeavour after wheel stop at the Kennedy Space Center.

 The crew pose for a photo on the runway after landing.